mangalam-research/wed/README.rst

 ====================

-While potential users of wed should definitely heed the warnings below, plans are afoot to use Sauce Labs' `Open Sauce
-<https://saucelabs.com/opensauce>`_ to improve support for platforms
+While potential users of wed should definitely heed the warnings below, we have started testing wed on SauceLab's server under their OpenSauce program so support for various platforms should improve.
-other than PC-based Chrome and Firefox.
-Stay tuned.

-Wed is primarily developed using a recent version of Chrome (version 29; versions 26, 27 and 28 have also been used earlier) and a recent version of Firefox (version 23; versions 20, 21, and 22 have also been used earlier) for testing.
+Wed is primarily developed using a recent version of Chrome (version 29; versions 26, 27 and 28 have also been used earlier) and a recent version of Firefox (version 24; versions 20, 21, 22 and 23 have also been used earlier) for testing.
 Ideally wed should work with recent versions of other browsers but since it is not routinely tested with those browsers there may be bugs specific to running wed in those browsers.
 File an issue in github if you find a problem with IE 9 or